sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 component and then edit it to add every question and its answer options, one after the other, in that component.
-Be sure to identify the text of every question or prompt with the appropriate Markdown formatting (``>> <<``) or OLX ``<label> </label>`` element, and include all of the other required elements for each question you include.
+Be sure to identify the text of every question or prompt with the appropriate Markdown formatting (``>> <<``) or OLX ``<label>`` element, and include all of the other required elements for each question.

+* In the simple editor, you use three hyphen characters (``---``) on a new line to separate one question and its answer options from the next.

+* In the advanced editor, each question and its answer options are enclosed by the element that identifies the type of problem, such as ``<multiplechoiceresponse>`` for multiple choice question, or ``<formularesponse>`` for a math expression input question.

+* You can provide an explanation for each of the questions with the appropriate Markdown formatting (``[explanation]``) or OLX ``<solution>`` element.

-As a best practive, edX recommends that you avoid including text between the questions.
+As a best practice, edX recommends that you avoid including unformatted paragraph text between the questions.
 Screen readers can skip over text that is inserted among multiple questions.

 The questions that you include can all be of the same problem type, such as a series of text input questions, or you can include questions that use different